 Questioning during the lesson is an important tool in drawing out information from individuals and groups within the class.
-A variety of styles of questioning should be used but questions should be differentiated using Bloom's Taxonomy.
-Questioning should take place during the teacher input, after active learning on the carpet, during analytical plenaries and during the evaluative plenary at the end of the lesson.
+A variety of styles of questioning should be used, throughout the lesson, but questions should be differentiated using Bloom's Taxonomy.
+Effective questioning is a skill and should take place during the teacher input, after active learning on the carpet, during 'progress pit stops and during analytical plenaries and during the evaluative plenary at the end of the lesson.